pavlimiho/retro-bot/README.md

 <code>php artisan make:bot-command</code>

+This will create a new bot command class inside the folder <code>app/BotCommands</code>.

 ## Starting the bot

 To initialize the bot run the following command from inside the retro-bot directory: